 Field visits are likely to cost £15-£20 each time.

 The optional overseas residential trip would be approx. £600

 Sociology is much more concerned with how the society around us, impacts on our actions & behaviour.
-For example, we're interested with how the media influences aspects such as Crime.
+For example, we're interested in how the media influences aspects such as Crime.
 How does the media influence our perception of 'who is criminal?'.
-Does the media portray certain groups as criminal more than others?
+Does the media portray certain groups as criminals more than others?
 How do factors such as upbringing, education &/or race influence our vulnerability to crime?
 In contrast, Psychology is much more concerned with what goes on within our heads, within each individual's mind and centred around that.

 (The two courses go really together well).

 We have lots of students who pick Psychology, Criminology & Sociology.
 These courses go brilliantly alongside Sociology (Crime), as do courses such as Law & Philosophy & Religion for that matter.
 You'll find that there are crossover topics between these courses, i.e. topics that appear across each of the subjects.
 This will serve to strengthen your understanding even further & really boost your confidence - you'll feel like an expert!

 Within the first few weeks, we'll remind you once more of the differences between the two pathways.
 Ultimately, you'll sit exactly the same exam paper, you'll go on exactly the same trips & will likely have exactly the same teachers.
 The one & only difference is within Year 2, where for a substantial period of time, students will study their optional topic of either Crime & Deviance or World Sociology (also known as International Development).